dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 | 17035        | $32,281,247.95   | $24,124,091.56   | $8,157,156.39    | 25.27%              |
 | 12546        | $31,906,320.54   | $24,203,151.05   | $7,703,169.49    | 24.14%              |

-This analysis highlights vendors that generate the most profit in absolute terms, which is crucial for bottom-line performance.
-For example, Vendor 3960 may have a lower margin percentage than Vendor 1392, but its sheer sales volume makes it the largest profit contributor.
+For instance, while Vendor 3960 may have a lower gross margin percentage than Vendor 1392, its large sales volume makes it the top profit contributor overall.

-While Gross Profit shows how much money a vendor brings in, Gross Margin % indicates how efficiently that profit is generated.
-Both metrics together give a well-rounded view to guide strategic vendor management and negotiation decisions.
+By combining absolute gross profit with margin percentage, this analysis provides a balanced view that supports strategic vendor management and negotiation decisions focused on both profitability and efficiency.

 <!-------------------------------------------------------->